carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

-# Crosscheck with 2020 Paper
+# Topological Flat Band Model

 This will be a rather extensive example and crosscheck with the 2020 paper ["Superconductivity, pseudogap, and phase separation in topological flat bands:'a quantum Monte Carlo study"](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.201112) ([arxiv](https://arxiv.org/pdf/1912.08848.pdf)) by Hofmann, Berg and Chowdhury.